BhaskarKumar19/Microservice-Demo/README.md

 1. Server side load balancing is distributing the incoming requests towards multiple instances of the service.
 2. Client side load balancing is distributing the outgoing request from the client itself.

--Spring RestTemplate can be used for client side load balancing.
+- Spring RestTemplate can be used for client side load balancing.

 Spring Netflix Eureka has a built-in client side load balancer called Ribbon.